Strongly nonfinitely based monoids: Preliminaries

 By $B_2$ we denote the subsemigroup of the Brandt monoid $B_2^1$ consisting of the five non-identity matrices in~\eqref{eq:b21}.
-The following characterization of finite semigroups beyond $\mathbf{DS}$ occurs as Exercise~8.1.6 in \cite{Almeida-95}; the solution to this exercise easily follows from \cite[Theorem 3]{Shevrin:94}.
+The following characterization of finite semigroups beyond $\mathbf{DS}$ occurs as Exercise~8.1.6 in \cite{Almeida-95}; the solution to this exercise follows from \cite[Theorem 3]{Shevrin:94}.

-\begin{lemma} A finite semigroup $S$ does not belong to the pseudovariety\/ $\mathbf{DS}$ if and only if $S\times S$ has the semigroup $B_2$ as a divisor. \end{lemma}

-For each idempotent $e$ of a semigroup $S$, the set $eSe:=\{ese\mid s\in S\}$ is a subsemigroup in which $e$ serves as an identity element.
+\begin{lemma} A finite semigroup $S$ does not belong to the pseudovariety\/ $\mathbf{DS}$ if and only if $S\times S$ has the semigroup $B_2$ as a divisor. \end{lemma} For each idempotent $e$ of a semigroup $S$, the set $eSe:=\{ese\mid s\in S\}$ is a subsemigroup in which $e$ serves as an identity element.
 We call $eSe$ the \emph{local submonoid of $S$ at} $e$.
-By $\mathbf{LDS}$ we denote the class of all finite semigroups all of whose local submonoids lie in $\mathbf{DS}$; this class also forms a pseudovariety.
+By $\mathbf{LDS}$ we denote the class of all finite semigroups all of whose local submonoids lie in $\mathbf{DS}$.
+The class $\mathbf{LDS}$ also forms a pseudovariety; see \cite[Section 5.2]{Almeida-95}.
 We need the following corollary of Lemma~\ref{lem:ds}.

 \begin{corollary} A finite semigroup $S$ does not belong to the pseudovariety\/ $\mathbf{LDS}$ if and only if $S\times S$ has the monoid $B^1_2$ as a divisor. \end{corollary}

 \begin{proof} For the `if' part, observe that $B^1_2\notin\mathbf{LDS}$.
 Indeed, $B^1_2$ is a local submonoid of itself, and the four matrix units in \eqref{eq:b21} form a $\mathrsfs D$-class that contains an idempotent matrix but is not closed under matrix multiplication.
 Now the claim follows from $\mathbf{LDS}$ being closed under forming finite direct products and taking divisors.